daimessdn/stanford-cip-3/week-2/README.md

 ## Overview

-This is the secnd week of the course.
+This is the second week of the course.
 In this week, we will play and explore further of Karel and playing with simple program of real Python console.

 ## Documentation